Thinkful-Ed/starter-weatherzen-back-end/README.md

 ## Database setup

-1. Set up a new ElephantSQL database instance by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
+1. Set up a new database instance by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
 1. After setting up your database instance, connect DBeaver to your new database instance by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.

 ## Installation

 1. Fork and clone this repository.
 1. Run `cp .env.sample .env`.
-1. Update your `.env` file with a connection URL to your ElephantSQL database instance.
+1. Update your `.env` file with a connection URL to your database instance.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.